 National Gallery of Victoria, Melbourne

-Kluge Ruhe Collection, USA
+Kluge-Ruhe Collection, USA

 Gantner Myer Collection